ArturoGuerra/tns-csi/TESTING.md

 # If stuck, you may need to manually remove finalizers:
 kubectl patch pvc <pvc-name> -p '{"metadata":{"finalizers":null}}'

-# Then manually clean up in storage system UI
+# Then manually clean up in TrueNAS UI
 ```

 ### Check CSI Driver Health